hydroserver2/hydroserver/docs/api/sensor-things-api.md

 This URL will return a list of capabilities currently supported by this SensorThings implementation.

-## 3. Authentication <a name="authentication"></a>
+## 3. Authentication

 Authentication is not required for public data access.
 However, if you require access to restricted data or wish to upload or modify your own data, you will need to authenticate using either basic authentication or API access tokens.
 See the account API documentation for additional instructions on how to use both of these authentication methods.

 The HydroServer SensorThings API supports requests over both HTTPS and HTTP connections due to limitations of some datalogger devices.
 We highly recommend connecting via HTTPS whenever possible.
 It is also highly recommended to use token based authentication rather than basic authentication, especially when using HTTP connections.
 Using basic authentication over unencrypted HTTP connections makes your account highly vulnerable to security threats.

-## 4. Endpoints <a name="endpoints"></a>
+## 4. Endpoints

 This section provides an overview of all endpoints provided by the HydroServer SensorThings API.
 Portions of URLs enclosed in angle brackets, such as {thing_id}, represent user provided parameters; these are typically UUIDs associated